Ella-Bakshi/dla-lookup/README.md

 # Digital Lending Apps — Lookup

-A searchable, fully-static directory of the **Reserve Bank of India's** public list of *Digital Lending Apps used by Regulated Entities* (banks, NBFCs, housing-finance companies).
+A searchable, fully-static lookup of the **Reserve Bank of India's** public list of *Digital Lending Apps used by Regulated Entities* (banks, NBFCs, housing-finance companies).